 - 7) Whitney Site Overlay District: The purpose of the Whitney Site overlay district is to provide for specific standards to ensure preservation of the remainder of the Whitney Site for agricultural use through an agricultural easement and to provide for the establishment and maintenance of programs for sustainable agriculture in the Carpinteria Valley.
 Therefore, this overlay district establishes specific standards related to open field agriculture resource protection and mitigation. - 8) Ellinwood Parcel (APN 004-013-026) Overlay District: The purpose of the Ellinwood site overlay district is to provide for specific standards of development for this particular parcel to be included in the development plans.
 The intent is to ensure a more precise level of planning for this parcel than is ordinarily possible under the local implementation plan.
 Therefore, this overlay district establishes specific standards related to oak tree protection and mitigation, retention basin/drainage pond maintenance, wetland enhancement, permanent stormwater management, drainage plans and lighting.
 The regulations of this overlay district are intended to provide guidance in the preparation of site-specific development plans.
 This Overlay District facilitated the development of 29 new residential units, with four of those affordable. - 9) Transportation Corridor Wetland Overlay District: The purpose of the transportation corridor wetland overlay district is to provide for specific standards of development for the Linden Avenue and Casitas Pass Road Interchanges and Via Real Extension, and for the portions located within the City of Carpinteria, the South Coast High Occupancy Vehicle (HOV) Lanes and Santa Claus Lane Bike Path projects.
 The intent is to ensure a more precise level of planning than ordinarily possible under the local implementation plan.
 Therefore, this overlay establishes specific standards related to fill or other impacts to wetland or reduction of wetland buffers, mitigation measures, drainage and stormwater management, and coastal access and recreation enhancements. - 10) Vacation Rental Overlay District: The purpose of this overlay district is to establish vacation rentals as a permitted use in the overlay area, to specify that they are only allowed in the vacation rental overlay district.
 The intent is to provide adequate transient occupancy uses in areas near the beach and downtown and to ensure that such uses are appropriately integrated with residential and commercial needs of the community.
-The vacation rental overlay district allows owners to obtain a City license to operate a vacation rental. - ADU Beach Neighborhood Overlay District: While not in effect at the time of the writing of this Draft, the ADU Beach Neighborhood District would require that Accessory Dwelling Units be subject to discretionary review, as determined necessary by the Community Development Director.
-This provision would allow site specific analysis of potential coastal hazards, including flooding as well as coastal resource policy issues, such as coastal access, to address the risks to public safety.
+The vacation rental overlay district allows owners to obtain a City license to operate a vacation rental.

+11) ADU Beach Neighborhood Overlay District: While not in effect at the time of the writing of this Draft, the The ADU Beach Neighborhood District would require became effective February 2023 and requires that Accessory Dwelling Units beare subject to discretionary review, as determined necessary by the Community Development Director.
+This provision would allowallows site specific analysis of potential coastal hazards, including flooding as well as coastal resource policy issues, such as coastal access, to address the risks to public safety.
+This overlay district applies to a residential area in the southwest portion of the City adjacent to the beach and the Carpinteria Salt Marsh.